On Reeb graphs induced from smooth functions on 3-dimensional closed orientable manifolds with finitely many singular values: Acknowledgement.

 \section{Acknowledgement.}

 {The author would like to thank Professor Irina Gelbukh for invaluable comments given after the submission of an earlier version of the present paper to arXiv.org e-Print archive (https://arxiv.org/).
 One of the comments let the author think Problem \ref{prob:2} as a fundamental and important problem.
-She also kindly told the author about \cite{gelbukh} and \cite{gelbukh2}. \\ The author is a member of the project JSPS KAKENHI Grant Number JP17H06128 "Innovative research of geometric topology and singularities of differentiable mappings" (https://kaken.nii.ac.jp/en/grant/KAKENHI-PROJECT-17H06128/) and this work is supported by this project.
-The author would like to thank Osamu Saeki and colleagues supporting this project.
-The author can present several stuffs in the present paper owing to their comments in an informal seminar on this paper.
-The author would like to thank Osamu Saeki for publishing \cite{saeki4} as a related work recently.
+She also kindly told the author about \cite{gelbukh} and \cite{gelbukh2}. \\ The author is a member of the project JSPS KAKENHI Grant Number JP17H06128 "Innovative research of geometric topology and singularities of differentiable mappings" and this work is supported by this project.
+The author would like to thank Osamu Saeki and colleagues in this project.
+The author can present several stuffs in the present paper owing to their comments in an informal seminar on the present paper.
+The author would like to thank Osamu Saeki for publishing \cite{saeki4} as a related work and an informal discussion on this.

+The author would like to thank anonymous referees, who improved the quality of the present paper.